chip bag sizes

 Single-Serve Bags (1–2 oz)

-These diminutive packages typically measure about 5-7 inches tall and 3-4 inches wide.
-You’ll find them in vending machines, convenience stores, and those variety packs meant for school lunches.
+These mini bags usually measure around 5–7 inches tall and 3–4 inches wide.
+You’ll see them in vending machines, convenience stores, and lunch multipacks.

 Regular Size Bags (7-8 oz)

-The workhorses of the chip aisle typically stand 9-12 inches tall and 6-7 inches wide.
-This is the size most people grab for personal consumption at home or small gatherings.
+These are the workhorses of the chip aisle, typically around 9–12 inches tall and 6–7 inches wide.

 Family Size Bags (9-10 oz)

-Stepping up in dimensions, these bags usually measure 12-14 inches tall and 7-8 inches wide.
-They’re marketed for regular households where multiple people enjoy the same snack.
+These bags usually measure 12–14 inches tall and 7–8 inches wide, and they’re aimed at households where multiple people snack from the same bag.

 Party Size Bags (13-16 oz)

-The Science and Engineering Behind Chip Bag Dimensions
+The Science Behind the “Air” in the Bag

 See Also: Gatorade Bottle Dimensions – Sizes of Common Objects and Stuff